Fumur/fumu/README.md

-# Furini: Run AI Chat on Messenger Account
+# name: Run AI Chat on Messenger Account

 on:
   schedule: